gitter-badger/firesearch/README.md

 FireSearch is a generic, easy to use library that allows users carry out search functions in a Search View.
 It works by remembering a user's previous search and displays suggestions when words are similar.
 It is not constrained to just 'Recent Searches.'

+In the near future, or 2.0, there is plan to read, suggest and display search data more dynamically via server requests/responses.

 Feel free to download, use and imporve this library as there will be planned updates and more fucntionalities added from time to time.

 ####Setting up FireSearch